-For $\ell\lesssim 10$, we find that the MRL reconstructions tend to fit the low observed $C_\ell^{TT}$s and yield values lower than the $\Lambda$CDM best fit.
-In particular, the low quadrupole ($\ell=2$) in the data drives the low-$k$ primordial power spectrum values towards zero, as can be seen in Figure \ref{fig:regMRL_versus_smoothing}.
-Due to large cosmic variances in this multipole range, however, the statistical significance of these outliers needs to be assessed with care.
-Note that if the value of $C_2$ is set to be larger than the best fit value, then the corresponding MRL reconstructions would no longer be suppressed at low-$k$ as seen in Figure \ref{fig:regMRL_versus_smoothing}.
+For $\ell\lesssim 10$, we find that the MRL reconstructions tend to fit the low observed $C_\ell^\mathrm{TT}$s and yield values lower than the $\Lambda$CDM best fit.
+In particular, the low quadrupole ($\ell=2$) in the data drives the low-$k$ PPS values towards zero, as can be seen in Figure ~\ref{fig:regMRL_versus_smoothing_one}.
+Due to the large cosmic variances present in this multipole range, the statistical significance of these outliers needs to be assessed with care.
+Note that if the value of $C_2$ is set to be larger than the best-fit value, then the corresponding MRL reconstructions would no longer be suppressed at low-$k$ as seen in Figure~\ref{fig:regMRL_versus_smoothing_one}.

-The dip around $\ell=22$, in particular, has been found in the WMAP first-year data release and is also present in Planck \cite{PlanckCollaboration2013likelihood}.
-Planck has estimated the tension between the CMB power spectrum in $\ell\lesssim 40$ and best-fit $\Lambda$CDM model to be 2.5$\sigma$-3.0$\sigma$ \cite{PlanckCollaboration2013likelihood}.
-The reconstructed spectra show a dip around $k\sim2\times10^{-3}/{\rm Mpc}$.
-If a new physics is responsible for the outlier, it should also be present in the EE spectrum.
-However, given the low signal-to-noise ratio at the largest scale E-mode observation in Planck we are yet to verify this feature.
+The dip around $\ell=22$, in particular, has been found in the WMAP first-year data release and is also present in \textit{Planck} \cite{PlanckCollaboration2013likelihood}. \textit{Planck} has estimated the tension between the CMB power spectrum in $\ell\lesssim 40$ and best-fit $\Lambda$CDM model to be 2.5$\sigma$-3.0$\sigma$ \cite{PlanckCollaboration2013likelihood}.
+The reconstructed spectra show a dip around $k\sim2\times10^{-3}~{\rm Mpc}^{-1}$.
+If some new physics is responsible for the outlier, it is likely present in the EE spectrum.
+However, given the low signal-to-noise ratio at the largest scale E-mode observation in Planck, we have yet to verify this feature.